easy-games/chickynoid/README.md

 ## What are the drawbacks?

-The collision module is limited to parts right now and totally custom.
-It's designed for making rapid short-distance traces for player movement in a world made out of parts, and not much else.
+The collision module is limited to parts, terrain and simple meshes, right now and totally custom.
+Terrain is less precise and meshes are convex hull approximations only.

-This doesn't replace even a significant subset of what humanoids currently do.
-It's a platforming character and not much else.
+Chickynoid currently doesn't replace even a significant subset of what humanoids currently do.
+It's a platforming character with a gun and not much else.

 Your character is a box, not a nice physically accurate mess like roblox uses.

+Your character box is a fixed size.

+You cannot interact with physics parts (push/pull/ride)

 ## How does it do it?